project-chip/rs-matter/docs/RFC_Transport_Exchange_Layer_Improvements.md

 * Ditto for reading the current state of the window blinds - we are supposed to report the current opening/closing _progress_ (as in e.g. "50% opened")
 * Ditto for complex clusters like the multimedia ones

-Does that mean that we should retire our `async` [`AsyncHandler` Data Model trait]() and only support [the non-`async` `Handler` one]()?
+Does that mean that we should retire our `async` [`AsyncHandler` Data Model trait](https://github.com/project-chip/rs-matter/blob/main/rs-matter/src/data_model/objects/handler.rs#L299) and only support [the non-`async` `Handler` one](https://github.com/project-chip/rs-matter/blob/main/rs-matter/src/data_model/objects/handler.rs#L35)?
 No because we might have a HAL that is really much easier to express with `await`-ing.
 Imagine a Matter bridge device that communicates with the non-Matter devices it is bridging over the network.
 It is very attractice and simple to have the possibility of e.g. an `async` `AsyncHandler::invoke` on-off cluster implementation, that - while inside the `invoke` method - opens an HTTP REST request to the remove device, sends the request using `async` IO and awaits the `200 OK` response using `async` IO.
 Contrast this with a complex caching logic where you need to notify an interim layer that it needs to - at some point - send an HTTP request; and then we would be reporting back "the light went on" even if - in fact - it *didn't*, due to the device being temporarily offline or whatever.
 (Not that some Matter controllers don't operate like that anyway! :) )

 So in conclusion, I think we have to preserve the current asynchronous `AsyncHandler` contract, as it is a superset of what the user might actually need.
-If we (ever) implement an intelligent buffer management scheme in the Interaction Model, we might introduce a new method in the `AsyncHandler` trait: `AsyncHandler::awaits(&self) -> bool`.
+If we ~~(ever)~~ (UPDATE: I did) implement an intelligent buffer management scheme in the Interaction Model, we might introduce a new set of methods in the `AsyncHandler` trait: `AsyncHandler::xxx_awaits(&self) -> bool`.
 This way the user would be able to indicate if their cluster(s) are really needing asynchrony - and if not - the Interaction Layer might use this information to skip on using extra buffers for sending.
 For one, all clusters in Endpoint 0 are purely computational (just like the whole Secure Channel impl), so they do not really need an extra TX buffer.
 Or even an extra RX buffer, for that matter.

 ## Appendix C: High level summary of code changes